#iACast UnboxCast 18: Google Pixel 2

 Black Kindle Paperwhite

 On this episode of the iACast, Aleeha, Jason, Michael, and Anne Currie discuss the accessibility of eReaders developed by Amazon.
 Discussion primarily focuses on the Kindle Paperwhite,an eReader commonly used in the educational system.
 It has a unique accessibility system, requiring a blind user to purchase the reader as a Bundle.
-We discuss the pros and cons of this method… Continue Reading #iACast 51: Accessibility of the Kindle PaperWhite
+We discuss the pros and cons of this method of accessibility implementation, alternatives to it, and ways that it could be improved.
+Some helpful links related to the accessibility of Amazon eReaders follow.

 Freeing everyone’s ability to learn VoiceOver for iOS